Keeping Lunch Cool: The Chemistry of Lunch Boxes

 As parents are preparing kids for back-to-school, lunch boxes are often at the top of the shopping list.
 Lunch boxes can fit easily into backpacks and help protect soft foods like bananas and peaches during busy commutes and chaotic school days.

 Still, keeping food stored at safe temperatures can be difficult when kids are always on the go.
 Food safety specialists at the U.S. Department of Agriculture (USDA) Food Safety and Inspection Service recommend using insulated lunch boxes to help keep food fresh and protect kids from foodborne illnesses.
 Perishable lunch food (food that must be refrigerated) like deli meats and cheese, milk and yogurt should never sit at room temperature for more than two hours, or more than one hour if the air temperature is above 90° F.

 What materials are used in insulated lunch boxes?

 Insulated lunch boxes usually contain an outer layer made of a tough plastic fabric like vinyl, nylon or polyester that can be hard to stain or tear.
 The bag’s inner layer is usually made from a water-resistant material – plastic, aluminum, vinyl and foil liners are common and help keep food fresh and dry.
 An inside middle layer of insulating foam is typically made from materials like durable polyurethane, polyethylene plastic or thermal batting made out of polyester fibers.

-While insulated, soft-sided lunch boxes or bags can often be best for keeping food cool, packing at least two cold sources, such as gel packs or ice for perishable food, can help.
+While insulated, soft-sided lunch boxes or bags can often be best for keeping food cool, packing at least two cold sources, such as gel packs or ice can help.

-It’s also important to make sure hands are clean before preparing lunches, and that children know to wash their hands thoroughly before lunch or snack time.
+Make sure hands are clean before preparing lunches and that children know to wash their hands thoroughly before lunch or snack time.
 If water and soap are not readily available, consider adding moist towelettes or hand-sanitizing gels to the lunch box.